Understanding “Joint Custody” Laws in Illinois

 Divorce & Child Custody in Chicago

-In an ideal world, parents who are divorcing should be able to negotiate and come to an agreement as to custody and visitation issues, and the well-being of the child should come first.
-Unfortunately, this does not always happen, and the courts may need to step in.
+In an ideal world, parents who are divorcing should be able to negotiate and come to an agreement regarding custody and visitation issues, and the well-being of the child should come first.
+Unfortunately, emotions and marital disputes often get in the way of smooth proceedings.
+In those instances, the courts need to step in to protect the child’s best interests.

 Illinois Custody Law